-During the last Q&A, amid the technical questions about emergency grant funding, urgent fundraising appeals and strategic planning, one question jumped out: “Are there opportunities in the general gloom?”
+During the first Q&A, amid the technical questions about emergency grant funding, urgent fundraising appeals and strategic planning, one question jumped out: “Are there opportunities in the general gloom?”

 I really don’t want to trivialise what is an incredibly tough time for many.
 The current crisis is likely to have a huge long-term financial impact.
 Many charities are facing closure or being tested like never before.
 At a time when there was already nowhere near enough funding to go around, this is one more straw added to the camel’s back.
 And as Emily Maitlis brilliantly said, coronavirus will disproportionately impact the poorest and most vulnerable people in our society.
 It’s no exaggeration to say that I worry about these things every day.